 There are a number of pieces of legislation that give consumers the right to either withdraw or cancel depending on how the agreement is entered into (such as face to face, distance or doorstep selling) or the nature of the agreement.

 The 14 day period begins the day after the date the agreement is made (signed by both parties) or the day on which the consumer receives either a copy of the executed agreement (or confirmation of execution in some cases) whichever is the later.
 Notice of withdrawal can be given in any way and, if the consumer does withdraw, he must repay the credit and any interest that has accrued for the time that he has had the credit within 30 days.
-It does not, however, cancel or withdraw from the customer's agreement to acquire the car; the customer must still pay for it using other funds.
+In withdrawing from the finance agreement the customer does not, however, withdraw from the contract to acquire the vehicle, which must be paid for using other funds.

 This right does not apply where: